 Customer service and UX would continue to grow

-As even more businesses have now gone online or have improved their websites and social media channels, customers’ expectations about customer service and UX would continue to grow.
+As even more businesses have now gone online or have improved their websites and social media channels, customers’ expectations about customer service and UX would continue to grow – so UX tips for developers will be in even more demand.
 A survey has shown that 96.2% of people are willing to leave if they experience bad customer service.
 Customers are becoming less patient with every day and expect things to happen ‘now’.

 The COVID-19 outbreak forced many to start working from home - a thing that lots of businesses hadn’t thought about prior to that moment.
 A relatively huge percentage of them say they would continue working from home ahead of time.
 This has increased the interest in secure internal communication tools implementation.

 In the coming year, many companies would spend a significant amount of time choosing and implementing the right tools for processes optimization.